-When some works are owned separately for the renewal term, separate renewal claims should be filed to clarify the author and owner information for the renewal term.
+When some works are owned separately for the renewal term, separate renewal claims should be filed to clarify the author and owner information for the renewal termfacts for the renewal term.
+When the original registration record identified each work within the collection, separate renewal claims may be filed for each work.